author

 by H. L. (Harry Luman) Russell

-He is especially associated with the University of Wisconsin, where he served as dean of the College of Agriculture from 1907 to 1931.
-Alongside his academic leadership, he was recognized within the wider scientific community and served as president of the American Society for Microbiology in 1908.
+Russell spent much of his professional life at the University of Wisconsin, where he served as a professor and later as dean of the College of Agriculture from 1907 to 1931.
+He was known for connecting laboratory science with practical problems, especially in dairying and agriculture, and he also served as president of the American Society for Microbiology in 1908.